telerik/ajax-docs/controls/listview/control-lifecycle/event-sequence.md

 1. Page.Load
 1. Postback Events
 1. Page.PreRender

+If a data source was not provided in the initial load, the `NeedDataSource` event will be fired as if this were the initial page load.

 ### On server selection from LinkButton/PushButton/ImageButton with CommandName Select or Deselect (part of the RadListView body)